C. J. Reavis

-Cary Sidney "C. J." Reavis II (born November 27, 1995) is an American professional football defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Cary Sidney "C. J." Reavis II (born November 27, 1995) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football for the Virginia Tech Hokies and Marshall Thundering Herd.
 He also played junior college football for the East Mississippi Lions.

 Early life

 Reavis was born in and grew up in Chester, Virginia and attended Thomas Dale High School.
 He was rated as a four star recruit by 247Sports and Rivals.com, who also rated him 20th athlete nationally and 250th-ranked college prospect overall for his class.
 He committed to play college football at Virginia Tech over offers from Tennessee, North Carolina, Ohio State, Oklahoma, Nebraska and Virginia.

 College career

 Reavis began his college career at Virginia Tech with the Virginia Tech Hokies, playing mostly on special teams as a freshman and recording eight total tackles.
 He was slated to enter the Hokies starting lineup as a sophomore, but was ultimately dismissed from the university going into his sophomore year due to an unspecified student conduct violation.
 He then transferred to East Mississippi Community College, and in his only season, Reavis recorded 40 tackles, eight passes broken up and two interceptions.
 While at East Mississippi, he was featured in the first season of the Netflix documentary series Last Chance U, where he played under head coach Buddy Stephens.
 Following the season, Reavis transferred to Marshall University to play for the Marshall Thundering Herd.
 Over the course of his two seasons at Marshall, Reavis recorded 132 tackles and an interception in 21 games played.